-According to the annual "Your Driving Costs" study by the American Automobile Association (AAA), the yearly cost of owning and operating a vehicle in the U.S. increased by 3.4 percent in 2011.
-While overhead costs of owning a car is constantly on the rise, one way to reduce monthly expenses for a car is buying a vehicle with inexpensive auto insurance, such as an insurance friendly vehicle.
+According to the annual "Your Driving Costs" study by the American Automobile Association (AAA), the yearly cost of owning and operating a vehicle in the U.S. decreased by 2 percent in 2015.
+While overhead costs of owning a car might be down a bit, one way to reduce monthly expenses for a car is buying a vehicle with inexpensive auto insurance, such as an insurance friendly vehicle.
 If you are planning to buy a car, an insurance friendly car can help you save significantly on your auto insurance premiums.
 Here in this article we will take a look at some useful tips on buying insurance friendly cars.

 In order to buy a car with inexpensive auto insurance, you need to pay attention to several factors.
 Following are the top four tips on how to buy an insurance friendly vehicle.

 Kind of vehicle - The first thing to do is to know which types of vehicles are considered insurance-friendly.
 Auto insurance premiums for high performance vehicles are usually very expensive.
 If you want a discount on auto insurance, you should avoid buying the following types of vehicles:

 - Sports cars

 - Expensive luxury cars

 On the other hand, some examples of vehicles with low rates of auto insurance premiums include minivans, station wagons, and family sedans.

 Theft rates - The theft rate of a vehicle should also be taken into consideration when looking for a vehicle with inexpensive auto insurance.
 Insurance companies usually charge low auto insurance rates for vehicles with lower theft rates.
 To check out the theft rating of a car, you can visit the official website of the National Insurance Crime Bureau (NICB).